 And not someone else's pain either but my own.

-Because whether it was from an overenthusiastic Sensei bending my joints back and kneeling on my head while trying to show me how to carry out a move.
+Because whether it was from an overenthusiastic Sensei bending my joints back and kneeling on my head while trying to demonstrate how to carry out a certain move.

 Or from a Jean-Claude Van Damme wannabe psychopath unloading punches into my ribs that would make Bruce Lee wince.